Vietnamese fermented food – a specialty of Chau Doc

 Chau Doc (An Giang province) is famous for not only beautiful sights but also specialty foods.
 Chau Doc is considered as a paradise of “Mam”.
 Different kinds of delicious “Mam” originated in Chau Doc.
 “Mam” are everywhere in this town from markets to food stalls.
 These foods are favorite things for tourists to buy on their trip to the town.

-Mother Nature gives Chau Doc lots of fresh fishes, crabs and vegetables.
+Mother Nature gives Chau Doc lots of fresh fishes, crabs, and vegetables.
 Every year, during the wet season, rising water levels upstream in the Mekong River.
 Freshwater animals come with the floods so that local people could not eat all of them at the same time.
 They find a way to save them for a long time – making fermented foods from them.
-That may be reason why “Mam” has become popular in Chau Doc and Mekong Delta.
+That may be the reason why “Mam” has become popular in Chau Doc and Mekong Delta.
 There are hundreds of kinds of Chau Doc “Mam”, Vietnamese people name “Mam” for their main ingredients.
 Mam ca loc (Fermented snakehead), Mam ca com (Fermented anchovy), Mam ca linh (Fermented siamese mud carp), Mam ruot (Fermented fish guts), Mam thai (Fermented sliced snakehead and shredded green papaya), Mam ba khia (Fermented Sesarma mederi), Dua mam (Fermented baby melon) are the most favorite “Mam”.

 - Choose freshest fishes;